Jeremy Enigk

-Jeremy Enigk (/ˈiːnɪk/; born July 16, 1974) is an American singer-songwriter, vocalist and guitarist / multi-instrumentalist.
-He is known as a solo artist, a film score composer, and as the lead vocalist, bassist, rhythm guitarist and keyboardist of the Seattle-based bands Sunny Day Real Estate and The Fire Theft.
+Jeremy Enigk (/ˈiːnɪk/; born July 16, 1974) is an American singer-songwriter, vocalist and guitarist/multi-instrumentalist.
+He is known as a solo artist, a film score composer, and as the lead vocalist, rhythm guitarist and keyboardist of the Seattle-based bands Sunny Day Real Estate and The Fire Theft.

 Biography

 Poor Old Lu, Sunny Day Real Estate, and first solo projects (1993–2000)

 Enigk was born in Seattle, Washington, to Gary E. Enigk and Sherry Hammond Enigk.
 In the late 1980s, Enigk was part of what would eventually become Poor Old Lu, sharing vocalist duties with Scott Hunter.
 He joined the group Sunny Day Real Estate, where he served as lead singer, co-songwriter, rhythm guitarist and keyboardist.
 The group released two albums in 1994–1995 and then broke up; during the band's first break-up (spanning 1995–97), Enigk released the 1996 solo album, Return of the Frog Queen, and rejoined Poor Old Lu for a single track in 1996, singing alongside Scott on the band's Straight Six EP, on the track, "Digging Deep.".
 Enigk converted to Christianity in the mid-1990s.
 There was an aborted attempt to record a second Sub Pop album, a follow-up to Return of the Frog Queen as Enigk explains, "We started a 2nd solo record and actually recorded one song with Anita Perkins and some of the other string players.
 That was the first attempt that I ever had at completely writing all the music myself, without Mark Nichols who did 'Return of the Frog Queen' with me.
 But that was the only song.
 And then, shortly after that Sunny Day got back together, and all my songs that were meant to be for a solo record were moved to Sunny Day Real Estate.
 Some of the songs on How It Feels actually."
 In 1997, Sunny Day Real Estate returned, with the first line-up, when bassist Nate Mendel left the band, Enigk moved to the bass (he also played guitar and keyboards in studio), the band released two more studio albums, the last one (The Rising Tide, 2000) without a contribution of Nate Mendel.